smlnj/smlnj/README.md

 ## Building From Source

-The proecss for building the system from source code has changed.
+The process for building the system from source code has changed.

 1. clone the repository